Endermanbugzjfc/ConfigStruct/README.md

 # ConfigStruct

 Type and shape system for arrays.
-Help write cleaner code when implementing configs for your PocketMine-MP plugin or composer project.
+Help write clearer code when implementing configs for your PocketMine-MP plugin or composer project.

 It also generates more human-readable errors when something is wrong with the data.
 Encouraging and guiding the user (especially some PocketMine-MP server owners) to read the error and fix their mess.